 International Law for a cleaner, safer It is illegal for any vessel to dump marine environment.
-Violation of these plastic trash anywhere in the ocean or requirements may result in civil penalty navigable waters of the United States. up to \$25,000, fine and imprisonment.\ Annex V of the MARPOL TREATY is an miles Outside 25 miles 12 to 25 miles ILLEGAL TO DUMP ILLEGAL TO DUMP ILLEGAL TO DUMP Plastic U.S. Lakes, Rivers, Plastic Plastic Bays, Sounds and Dunnage, lining & Dunnage, lining & 3 miles from shore packing materials packing materials that float that float, also ILLEGAL TO DUMP if not ground to Plastic & Garbage less than one inch: Metal Paper Crockery Paper Crockery Rags Metal Rags Glass Dunnage \UP TO \$50,000 AND 5 YRS.
-Food Food Glass State and local regulations may further restrict the disposal of garbage.
+Violation of these plastic trash anywhere in the ocean or requirements may result in civil penalty navigable waters of the United States. up to \$25,000, fine and imprisonment.\ Annex V of the MARPOL TREATY is an miles 3 to 12 ≥ Outside 25 miles 12 to 25 miles ILLEGAL TO DUMP ILLEGAL TO DUMP ILLEGAL TO DUMP Plastic U.S. Lakes, Rivers, Plastic Plastic Bays, Sounds and Dunnage, lining & Dunnage, lining & 3 miles from shore packing materials packing materials that float, also that float ILLEGAL TO DUMP if not around to Plastic & Garbage less than one inch: Paper Metal Paper Crockery Crockery Rags Metal Rags Dunnage Glass Food \UP TO \$50,000 AND 5 YRS.
+Food Glass State and local regulations may further restrict the disposal of garbage.